ItokawaK/MoNaS/README.md

 ```
 In deafault, the reference directory will be searched for the **references/** directory in the script directory.
 In stead,
-you can explicitly specify another directory of references with the `-r, --ref_root` option.
+you can specify another directory explicitly with `-r, --ref_root` option.
 If the program could not find
 **bwadb/**, **hisatdb/**, **ref.fa.fai** or **ref.dict** within the reference directory, `getnotype.py` will automaticaly
 try to create them.